OCA/account-payment/account_payment_term_extension/readme/CONFIGURE.md

 payment days apply, separated by spaces, commas or dashes.
 To use holidays, insert the holiday and the date payment terms will be postponed to.

+To modify the type of delay options available in the payment terms, you need to:
+1. Go to the menu Invoicing \> Configuration \> Settings \> Payment
+    Terms.
+2. Choose an option from:
+    - Days
+    - Days and Weeks
+    - Days and Months
+    - Days, Weeks and Months